-*(often called tapestries: often featuring biblical or mythological figures)
+*(sometimes called tapestries: often featuring biblical or mythological figures)

-The designs of this period favoured floral designs with long waving stems, leaves, flowers and vines worked in minute and delicate stitchery.
 Throughout embroidery history, many techniques decline in popularity at certain periods and this was the case with blackwork during the 17th century, although it is now popular again.

 The general type of work done during the 17th Century was still used in the 18th, but as time went on embroidery became much more naturalistic in character until eventually the imitation was such that the essential qualities of the needlework resembled brush work.